-LOS ANGELES (AP) -- The Latest on California wildfires (all times local):
+BISHOP, Calif.
+(AP) -- The Latest on a wildfire burning in central California (all times local):

 Most of the mandatory evacuations for a rural California area threatened by a wildfire have been lifted.

 California Department of Forestry and Fire Protection spokeswoman Cathey Mattingly says officials are allowing people to return home Monday.

 But she says the blaze near the small town of Bishop on the eastern slopes of the Sierra Nevada is still burning and people need to stay vigilant.